remico/studio-installer/README.md

 - or just `studioinstaller`

 ### How to use
-- boot an Ubuntu Live CD
+- boot a Live CD/USB session
 - get the tool
-- edit the partitioning scheme and the `.seed` file according to your needs
+- edit the partitioning scheme and the `.seed` file (for Ubuntu) according to your needs
 - run the tool (use `--help` to see available options)
 - specify the target disk device (_last chance to think of backing up your data_) and press Enter
 - answer some questions depending on your configuration and OS distribution